-That’s because employees’ actions can subject the company they work for to monetary loss, civil lawsuits, data theft and even criminal charges — if they involve disclosure of confidential company information, transmission of pornography or exposure to malicious code.
+That’s because employees’ actions can subject the company they work for to monetary loss, civil lawsuits, data theft and, yes, criminal charges if they involve disclosure of confidential company information, transmission of pornography or exposure to malicious code.

-One thing you can — and should — do is configure your firewall to document and monitor which websites users are visiting.
-Almost all enterprise-level firewalls have this ability built in; you simply need to configure it and monitor the reports, something your IT department or provider can certainly help you with.
+One thing you can (and should) do is configure your firewall to document and monitor which websites users are visiting.
+Almost all enterprise-level firewalls have this ability built in; you simply need to configure it and monitor the reports.
+Your IT department or vendor can help you with this.

 But it’s up to you to set the rules, write them into an Acceptable Use Policy, train employees on what is and isn’t acceptable and then get them to sign the AUP.

 Alan Edwards, CISM, is chief information officer at Computerware, Inc., in Vienna, Virginia.